GangaHacker/VoiceChatTunnel/Readme.md

 # VCT (Voice Chat Tunnel) - GangaHacker's Fork

 This is a fork of Kemo's Voice Chat Tunnel (VCT) project, with bug fixes, minor feature enhancements, and quality-of-life improvements.
-The original project provides a simple VPN solution optimized for voice chat applications like Discord, prioritizing low latency connections.
+The original project provides a simple VPN solution optimized for voice chat applications like Discord, prioritizing low latency connections for valorant or league of legends voice chat and others.

 ## Changes in this Fork